digit1024/LunaAI/docs/configuration.md

 - **anthropic**: Anthropic Claude models
 - **ollama**: Local models via Ollama
 - **gemini**: Google Gemini models

+### Per-profile Behavior
+- `profile_prompt_file` (optional) lets you load an extra system prompt whenever that profile is active.
+Paths can be absolute or relative to the config directory (`~/.local/share/cosmic_llm/`), so `profiles/diet.md` resolves to `~/.local/share/cosmic_llm/profiles/diet.md`.
+Cosmic LLM adds the content after the global system prompt if the file exists; missing files show a warning instead of failing silently.
+- `enabled_mcp` (optional) lists MCP server names to auto-enable for this profile.
+The value accepts a comma-separated string or a TOML list.
+Tools from other servers stay visible but default to disabled so you can opt in manually.

 ### Prompt Configuration
 ```toml